A social enterprise focusing on recycling bikes

 By car the park entrance is adjacent to the M62 between the Rocket and Knotty Ash Junction.
 Big brown information signs direct you to Court Hey Park.
 The entrance is on the A5080 Roby Road.

-The 61 bus goes along Roby Road but the 79 bus also goes along Childwall Valley Road at the rear of the park and then on foot the park can be accessed by the entrances by Pascal Baylon School.
+The 61 and 3A bus goes along Roby Road and then by foot from Roby Road into the park.
+79 bus goes along Childwall Valley Road at the rear of the park and then on foot the park can be accessed by the entrance by Pascal Baylon School.

 National Cycle Network route 62 is very close to the park too.
 Locally this stretch is called the Ralla of the Loop Line.
 NCN62 goes from Southport to Hull.
 Leaving the route at Lanfranc Way and heading to Castletown Close you can then access Baldwin Avenue, Chelwood Avenue and then the park is easiest accessed from Thornton Road.